 - 1. IKE with Pre-Shared Keys.
-One way to implement this mapping is to associate a pre-shared key directly with an Element ID.
-IKE negotiations will use an ISAKMP identity payload of type ID\KEY\ID to identify the pre-shared key.
-The value in that identity payload will be the Element ID used in billing event messages.
-For more details refer to [24]. - 2.
+One way to implement this mapping is to provide a local database of which Element ID(s) are associated with the source IP address. - 2.
 IKE with Certificates.
-As specified in section 8.2.3.4.3, a certificate of a server that sends billing event messages to an RKS contains its Element ID in the CN attribute of the distinguished name.
-During IKE phase 1, the RKS MUST save a mapping between the server IP address and its Element ID that is contained in the certificate. - 3.
+As specified in section 8.2.3.4.3, a certificate of a server that sends billing event messages to an RKS contains its Element ID(s) in the CN attribute of the distinguished name.
+During IKE phase 1, the RKS MUST save a mapping between the IP address and its Element ID(s) that is contained in the certificate. - 3.
 Kerberized Key Management.
-As specified in section 6.4.5.5, a principal name of each server that reports billing event messages to the RKS includes its Element ID.
-After an RKS receives and validates an AP Request message, it MUST save a mapping between the server IP address and its Element ID that is contained in the principal name.
+As specified in section 6.4.5.5, a principal name of each server that reports billing event messages to the RKS includes its Element ID(s).
+After an RKS receives and validates an AP Request message, it MUST save a mapping between the IP address and its Element ID(s) that is contained in the principal name.